Scholarships for DREAMers

 As college students we all dream of a brighter future full of opportunities.
 DREAMers strive for the equal opportunities that citizens have.

-DREAMer students are a part of the Deferred Act for Childhood Arrivals program (DACA).
+DREAMers are part of the Deferred Act for Childhood Arrivals (DACA) program.
 Many of these students believe that they are not eligible for some of the same opportunities their fellow peers have, which is untrue.

 A quick stop at the Undocumented Student Success Center in the San Manuel Student Union at CSUSB answered a lot of frequently asked questions.
 A common myth is that DREAMers do not qualify for Financial Aid.